IntensNow/Rick-and-Morty-Task/README.md

 ## How i worked on this project

 + I used react-create-app to quickly set up the project
-+ I used github projects desk for plannig tasks
++ I used github projects desk for plannig tasks.
+[That's the link](https://github.com/users/IntensNow/projects/2/views/1)
 + For API i used https://rickandmortyapi.com/ because rick and morty is awesome series.

 ## Some technologies used